Sarah-Hesham-2022/VuforiaEngine/README.md

 ![image](https://user-images.githubusercontent.com/112272836/214954571-d6d7e9b9-3320-4d16-ae1d-bbf827c67d16.png)

 7) Exit

+-Once you press continue in any of them, your camera will be opened to start targeting the images.

 -In case you want better resolution for the Demo, check out this link as the below Demo is compressed :